Mandatory Electronic Submissions of Reports, Applications, and Forms:

 - If the above is not possible, please use a different method of MOR submittal (i.e., Fax or US Mail).

-- Please do not submit a MOR by more than one method (example: if you submit a MOR by email, please do not also submit that same MOR by US Mail or fax).
-This is to avoid duplication.
+- To avoid duplication, please do not submit a MOR by more than one method (example: if you submit a MOR by email, please do not also submit that same MOR by US Mail or fax).

 PFAS Do Not Drink public notice template and public notice instructions - (as fillable PDF)